When you decide to configure availability in the product, you’ll have to consider that these settings will override global availability rules, if any.

 Rules can, then, combine with each other based on the following order:

-- First to be processed: global rules, from the latest to the first one.
+- First to be processed: global rules, from top to bottom.

 - Second: the system processes the rules set in the product, from top to bottom.

 This implies that on the same time frame more availability rules can apply.

 Let’s make an example to better understand how to configure booking availability.
 Suppose we want to configure a rule that complies with the following conditions: